pmonnin/dbpedia-ontologies-mining/README.md

 python dbpediaresultsgraphs.py comparison-results hist-confirmed strategy-confirmed hist-proposed-inferred-to-direct strategy-proposed-inferred-to-direct hist-proposed-new strategy-proposed-new
 ```

-* *comparison-results*: CSV file produced by LatticeAnalysis program to be analyzed
+* *comparison-results*: JSON file produced by LatticeAnalysis program to be analyzed
 * *hist-confirmed*: file where histogram of values of confirmed relationships will be saved
 * *strategy-confirmed*: strategy used during analysis to evaluate confirmed relationships
 * *hist-proposed-inferred-to-direct*: file where histogram of values of relationships proposed to be changed from inferred to direct will be saved